Mathematics - Our Approach

 Providing our pupils with a rich and engaging curriculum is at the heart of our

-Even when teachers are given the freedom to structure learning to the needs of their classes, lessons follow a familiar, consistent, and predictable structure to ensure that extraneous information doesn’t get in the way for learning.
+Even when teachers are given the freedom to structure learning to the needs of their classes, lessons follow a familiar, consistent, and predictable structure to ensure that extraneous information doesn’t get in the way of learning.
 Good practice is regularly shared between the staff through staff meetings, moderations or continued professional development.
-Teachers plan as year groups and take into consideration the needs of their own individual classes a s well as the journey of the whole cohort.
+Teachers plan as year groups and take into consideration the needs of their own individual classes as well as the journey of the whole cohort.

 Mathematics forms a vital part of our everyday life, and it is vital that our children leave us compassionate and productive members of the community who flourish as well as help others to thrive.